Green is Who We Are

 - Purchase recycled goods or goods with recycled content to the greatest extent possible.

-- Computers specify Energy Star Efficient.
+- Computers specify Energy Star Efficient qualifiactions.

-- Utilize campus office supply surplus warehouse at PLC.
+- Utilize campus office supply surplus warehouse.

 - Copier networked for document sharing via scan and send technology.